Watch this video about our Paper and Canvas types

 Recommended reproductions: Oil paintings, acrylic, digital art (especially digital art with deep colors and heavy blacks).

-This is our “standard” canvas choice, because its our current favorite.
+Breathing Color Lyve is our “standard” canvas choice, because its our current favorite.
 A beautiful, bright white canvas with a medium weave, and great stretchability, we love this canvas for almost every project.
-After asking for it for years, Lexjet now creates the rolls of canvas with padded cores, which eliminates the “rippling” effect that plagues many other canvases.
-Unless you have a very specific reason for wanting a different canvas (like the finer weave of Daguerre, or the metallic coating of Black Diamond) this is a great canvas to go with!
+After asking for it for years, Breathing Color now creates the rolls of canvas with padded cores, which eliminates the “rippling” effect that plagues many other canvases.
+Unless you have a very specific reason for wanting a different canvas (like the metallic coating of Simply Elegant Metallic Canvas) this is a great canvas to go with!

 This is a very distinct and unique canvas that we carry a limited supply of.
 The canvas is coated with a pearlescent/metallic finish, which makes the images printed on it appear semi-metallic.
 For paintings that contained a lot of metallic paints or silver and gold, it can be a nice way to replicate some of that quality.
 We may not always have this canvas in stock in each size, so please inquire before ordering it.

-We spray all of our canvases with either a matte or gloss UV Varnish.
-This is one of the special touches that distinguishes our Canvas Prints from most other printers.
+We spray all of our canvases with either a Matte, Satin or Gloss UV Varnish.
+This is one of the special touches that distinguishes our Canvas Prints from decor canvas from large retailers and discounters.
 Our studio includes a state of the art Spray Booth of our own design, which we use to apply the coatings in consistent layers.
 Unlike rolled-on coatings, our spray coatings don’t have any streaking or uneven textures.
-The coating determines the finish of the canvas, either making it appear matte, gloss or satin (light-gloss).
+The coating determines the finish of the canvas, either making it appear matte, gloss or satin (light-gloss)

 Breathing Color Timeless Gloss, Satin, and Matte Varnish: Timeless UV is a proprietary print varnish that has been developed to protect, preserve and enhance fine art and photographic prints produced on digital inkjet printers.
 Timeless was developed to be a significant upgrade to the available print varnishes on the market today for the following reasons: